codepr/codepr.github.io/_posts/2024-04-12-phoenix-livebook-nerves.md

 end
 {% endhighlight %}

-Build firmware and push it to the device
+Build the firmware and push it to the device

 {% highlight bash %}